BadmWe/dspyt-webpage/dspyt/posts/Creating_Scalable_and_Responsive_Animations_with_SMIL.md

 SMIL works by defining a timeline for the animation.
 This timeline consists of a series of events that occur at different times.
-Each event is defined as an "attribute" and can be used to control the animation’s behaviour.
+Each event is defined as an "attribute" and can be used to control the animation’s behavior.
 For example, you can define an attribute that changes the position of an object on the timeline.
-You can also define attributes that control the size, colour, or other properties of an object.
+You can also define attributes that control the size, color, or other properties of an object.
 Once the timeline is set up, you can start the animation by calling the SMIL animation function.
 This will cause the animation to start playing.